i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 title: Vault
 ---

-## VAULT

-Vault, in i-Vertix IT Monitoring, is a complete internal credential manager (not just passwords), with functionality to be extended in the future.
+i-Vertix Vault, is a complete internal credential manager (not just passwords), with functionality to be extended in the future.
-For now, the i-Vetix IT Monitoring Vault can be used for the following 4 types of access:
+For now, the i-Vertix Vault can be used for the following 4 types of access:

 - **SNMP**
 - **SSH**